Table Of Contents

 Signing a standard rental agreement may have significant legal and financial implications over the long-term.
 Having a lawyer review the document or coach you on how to negotiate terms helps protect your rights.

-For a small monthly fee, starting at $24.95, your lawyer can review your lease and provide unlimited legal consultation.
+For a small fee, starting at $29.95/month, your lawyer can review your lease and provide unlimited legal consultation.
 Furthermore, your lawyer is available to make calls and write letters on your behalf to help negotiate a fair deal, change lease terms or resolve a dispute.